ietf-wg-ccwg/draft-ietf-ccwg-bbr/draft-ietf-ccwg-bbr.md

 This algorithm requires the following new state variables for each packet that has been transmitted but has not been acknowledged:

-P.delivered: C.delivered when the packet was sent from transport connection C.
+P.delivered: delivered when the packet was sent from transport connection.

-P.delivered_time: C.delivered_time when the packet was sent.
+P.delivered_time: delivered_time when the packet was sent.

-P.first_sent_time: C.first_sent_time when the packet was sent.
+P.first_sent_time: first_sent_time when the packet was sent.

-P.is_app_limited: true if C.app_limited was non-zero when the packet was sent, else false.
+P.is_app_limited: true if app_limited was non-zero when the packet was sent, else false.

 P.sent_time: The time when the packet was sent.